 What doesn’t the mainstream business world understand about Blockchain?

 Most of the mainstream business world seems to be in a state of needing to get a piece of the action when it comes to this technology.
-I’ve literally heard phrases like – we are talking to you because our CEO said “we need blockchain.”Why 'we need Blockchain' isn't a good reason to work with most Blockchain #startups - Dite Gashi… Click To Tweet
+I’ve literally heard phrases like – we are talking to you because our CEO said “we need blockchain.”Why 'we need Blockchain' isn't a good reason to work with most Blockchain #startups - Dite Gashi speaks out.
+Click To Tweet

 The fear of missing out is big.
 I’d go as far as to say that’s the money that keeps most blockchain startups running.
 Wanting to be part of the new revolution is totally fine, however the way that they go about it tends to be sub-optimal.
 Investors sometimes invest in shady schemes and promising ICO’s (Initial Coin Offering) without proper tech due diligence and auditing, just to find out a few months down the line that the tokens they got are suddenly worthless.